 You can further protect your business from risks by asking screening questions when visitors and employees sign in.
 Use customized yes/no questions to verify their health status or determine if they’ve been in contact with an infected individual.
 Once the screening process is completed, employees can receive an alert via SMS or email with their essential data and associated timestamps.

 The entire process is virtual, which minimizes face-to-face contact and enforces healthy distancing.
 App-based tracing is more effective in reducing spread than conventional tracing alone and leaves your business with sign in records should the need arise to carry out contact tracing.

 Digitizing contact tracing can extend beyond just visitors.
-With the SwipedOn Pocket App, businesses can leverage a digital employee in out board with real-time reporting.
+With the SwipedOn Pocket App, businesses can leverage an in out board with real-time reporting.
 As with visitor management, the app provides a contactless sign-in experience for employees.

 Employees can download the app on their Android or iPhone, fill out a quick authentication, and they’re ready to go.
 When arriving at the office, employees simply open the app, swipe the arrow, and they’re done.

 Employers can easily monitor everything from the SwipedOn dashboard.
 Sign in records for employees and visitors are stored and accessed with date, name, and time-stamping.

 Contact tracing requires collecting a lot of data, which comes with privacy concerns.
 Be mindful of employee and visitor privacy when conducting contact tracing.
 Employees and visitors want to know how their personal information and health data are being accessed and used.
 Businesses must be careful to follow HIPPA and local privacy laws.

 Ask for permission to trace and notify contacts when an employee becomes ill in the workplace.
 Have a contact tracing policy in place and be prepared to share it so employees can review it if they choose.